vartec/python-packaging-recap/packaging.md

 version = "1.2.3"  # a PEP-440 compliant version string
 ```

-Most likely you package has dependencies, you can also specify optional dependencies.
+Most likely you package has dependencies, you can also specify optional dependencies (also known as _extras_).

 ```toml
 [project]